WELCOME TO ARIZONA!

 Bill's Latest Cycling Swing Through Thailand and Cambodia

-I enjoyed the ride in Southeast Asia last winter so much that I'm back for another one!
-This time the route begins in the east of Thailand and ends in west, if things go to plan.
+I enjoyed the ride in Southeast Asia last winter so much that I returned for another one!
+This time the route begins in the east of Thailand and ends in the north.
 You can follow along on A Swing Through Thailand and Cambodia at www.crazyguyonabike.com/doc/AsianSwing2.

 Bill's Himalayan Adventure on a BicycleIn late July 2013 I flew to Ladakh in India's far north to visit villages, monasteries, and experience the grand scenery here in Northern India Delights.
 From Ladakh I cycled west to Srinagar in Kashmir.
 Next I took buses to New Delhi for festivals and art in October and November, then continued east by train for a week in Kolkata.
 Stories and photos are at www.crazyguyonabike.com/doc/IndiaDelights